CMASCenter/pcluster-cmaq/README.md

 173G	.
 ```

-### This cluster is configured to have 1.2 Terrabytes of space on lustre fsx filesystem, to allow multiple output runs to be stored.
+### This cluster is configured to have 2.5 Terrabytes of space on /shared filesystem, to allow multiple output runs to be stored.

 ```
  df -h